 However, all of the examples I cite above are subject to caveats.
 First, the regulation does not specifically address code-share situations, and second, a code-sharing flight often presents the airlines involved with an opportunity to engage in circular finger-pointing, leaving the traveler stuck in the middle.

-My U.S. domestic flight was delayed, and I missed my connection to Europe.
-Am I covered?
+My airline delayed my U.S. domestic flight, and I missed my connection to Europe.
+Does EC 261 cover me?

 EC 261 would not apply in this case, for two reasons.
-First, the delayed flight was entirely within the U.S. Second, even though the connecting flight from the U.S. to Europe might have been covered under EC 261, that flight was not delayed or canceled.
+First, the delayed flight was entirely within the U.S. Second, even though EC 261 might have covered the connecting flight from the U.S. to Europe , the airline did not cancel or delay the flight.

 EC 261 contains an exclusion for “extraordinary circumstances.”
 What constitutes an extraordinary circumstance?